srikanta30/shoppers-stop-clone-v2/project-plan.md

 * src/server.js - This is our main file for the server.
 This will be managed by me.
 If you want to make any changes, please inform me first.

-* public - here we will store the images, css & js files required for the ejs files to work.
+* src/public - here we will store the images, css & js files required for the ejs files to work.

-* views - this is where we will have our partials and all the ejs files.
+* src/views - this is where we will have our partials and all the ejs files.

 * front_end_files - front end files required for the project.